University campus in California

 2+2 transfer pathway savings$10,298

-Information Security Financial Aid & Scholarships in California
+Financial Aid & Scholarships for Information Security Students in California

 State Aid Programs

-California offers robust state-funded financial aid through the Cal Grant program.
+California offers strong state-funded financial aid through the Cal Grant program.

-Cal Grants are California-specific financial aid that does not need to be repaid, helping pay for tuition and fees at qualifying institutions (California Student Aid Commission).
-Three types exist—Cal Grant A, B, and C—with eligibility determined by FAFSA responses, verified GPA, institution type, and whether you're a recent high school graduate.
-Students don't choose which grant to apply for; the California Student Aid Commission (CSAC) determines eligibility automatically.
+Cal Grants are California-specific financial aid that doesn't need to be repaid, helping pay for tuition and fees at qualifying institutions (California Student Aid Commission).
+Three types exist.
+Cal Grant A, B, and C, with eligibility determined by FAFSA responses, verified GPA, institution type, and whether you're a recent high school graduate.
+Students don't choose which grant to apply for.
+The California Student Aid Commission (CSAC) determines eligibility automatically.
 Grants support students at UCs, CSUs, California Community Colleges, and qualifying private institutions.

 Key Programs & Amounts